geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-12/meeting-transcript.md

 ##### **Geohot** [[00:06:35](https://www.youtube.com/watch?v=_FVcMAtePJ4&t=395)]
 Yeah, yeah, yeah.
-randn_like would be...
+randn_like would be..
 That was the only thing I felt like we were missing.
 But overall, I mean, overall, there's so much things in Tinygrad that are just so much better.
 Like our handling of automatic casting of D-types and the fact that things all work with all D-types is so much nicer.